-- 4. The start time for CAS Examinations is 9:00 a.m.
+- 2. Except for the first examination, all examinations in Med1 through Med4 are cumulative, i.e., it contains up to 20% questions on material that is already tested on the previous CAS (or comparable) examinations in the basic sciences. - 4.
+Each end-of-system high-stakes examination will include five additional experimental test items.
+These test items are being incorporated to facilitate test bank development and will not count towards the final score in the examination.
+The policy is in line with the USMLE that routinely includes such test items on the Step examinations.
+The start time for CAS (or comparable) Examinations is 9:00 a.m.
 Antigua time (-4 UTC).
 Examination rooms are opened at 8:15 a.m.
 Antigua time (-4 UTC) to allow students to be screened at the doorway and seated.
 Students who are not in their examination rooms by 8:50 a.m.
 Antigua time (-4 UTC) will not be seated and will miss the exam. - 5.
-The Examination Center will publish the scores as soon as they are certified by the NBME, typically 2-3 business days after the exam.
-The total percent correct scores are used for grading of all NBME CAS examinations. - 6.
+The Examination Center will publish the scores as soon as they are certified by the faculty, typically 2-3 business days after the exam.
+The total percent correct scores are used for grading of all CAS (or comparable) examinations. - 6.
 The scores of students who have not submitted surveys to evaluate the faculty and courses prior to administration of the examination may be withheld until the surveys have been submitted.
 Students who have not submitted surveys by the end of the term are subject to disciplinary action.